I like fixing things myself whenever possible. Fixing my Samsung TV was intimidating at first, but it was actually fairly easy.

 Let the iron do the work.
 If the capacitor does not easily pull out, do not force it.

 Capacitors are rated for their application and you must replace like for like.
-There are 3 ratings to identify:
+There are three ratings to identify:

-You'll notice that this particular capacitor is 1000 uF, 105 degrees and 10 Volts.
-I replaced it with a capacitor that is 1000 uF, 105 degrees and 16 Volts.
+For my repair I couldn't find a 1000 uF, 105 degrees and 10 Volts, so I replaced it with a capacitor that is 1000 uF, 105 degrees and 16 Volts.
 I've seen this repair successful with a capacitor up to 25 Volts, but I wouldn't go any higher than that.